 - 3 semester hours of mathematics or statistics

-- 15 semester hours of upper division biology*
+- 15 semester hours of advanced biology*

 - recommended courses include anatomy, physiology, cell biology, microbiology, immunology, histology